The joys of grand-littles!

 The clerk immediately appeared to get all flustered and he stammered, “But sir!
 This is Babies ‘R’ Us…we don’t actually sell BABIES!”

-I tried to calm the youth, but I wasn’t about to be swayed.
+I tried to calm the young man, but I wasn’t about to be swayed.
 “Just give me my baby, NOW, so I can be on my way.”

 Nearly panicking, the kid just kept looking around for a manager or someone else to come save him from the deranged old man standing in front of him trying to broker the sale of an actual, living child.

 The clerk looked shocked and horrified and stammered, “But, but, but SIR!

 Finally, I had endured all of the nonsense I was going to take from that argumentative punk.
 I slapped a $100 bill down on the counter and slowly slid the bill towards the clerk, who immediately relaxed, looked around the rest of the store, took the $100 bill and calmly said, “Alright sir.
 Meet me around the back of the building in five minutes.”